akshayodesk/tournament-architect/README.md

 - Use score for Round Robin and allow ties, which are worth one point instead of three

 The user can:
-- Choose between three formats: Round Robin, Single Elimination, and Round Robin then Single Elimination
+- Choose between three formats: Round Robin, Signle Elimination, and Round Robin then Single Elimination
 - Decide the number of times each team plays each other in Round Robin
 - Add, edit, and delete unlimited teams with custom names and logos
 - Score each match individually